 As the mother of two children, Melinda is keenly focused on the issues that matter to families across the state.

-“There’s nothing I love more than travelling around our region and meeting the people that make our communities strong,” Melinda said.
-“Because it’s the people that I fight for and deliver for you every day in Government.
+Melinda says “There’s nothing I love more than travelling around our region and meeting the people that make our communities strong, because it’s the people that I fight for and deliver for you every day in Government.
 I fight for your jobs, for our children’s future, and for the things that matter to our communities.
 And it’s The Nationals who want to ensure there are a lot of opportunities ahead.”

 Melinda was Parliamentary Secretary for Regional and Rural Health before becoming Minister for Roads, Maritime and Freight.
-She is now Minister for Water, Property and Housing.
+In 2019 she became Minister for Water, Property and Housing.
 In 2022 Melinda was appointed Parliamentary Secretary for Stronger Communities and Families, and the North Coast